J4k8bmc/Astral-Proxy/README.md

 # Astral Proxy

 A local Minecraft 1.8.9 proxy for Hypixel Bedwars - denicking, custom tab stats, floating nametags, rush/target analysis, and behavior-based AntiCheat.
-Runs entirely on your own machine; nothing you do is sent anywhere except the API calls each feature needs (Hypixel, Bordic/Aurora, Urchin, Seraph - only if you set a key for it).
+Runs entirely on your own machine; nothing you do is sent anywhere except the API calls each feature needs (Hypixel, Aurora, Urchin, Seraph - only if you set a key for it).

 > **Beta.** Most features are stable, but the AntiCheat checks in particular are heuristic-based and will occasionally false-flag or miss things.
 Treat a flag as a hint to watch someone more closely, not proof.